 We are more than communicators and consultants.
 We are your partners in achieving your goals.
 Each of our team members, to a person, is invested in your success.
 We see our efforts, aligned to yours, in service to a shared aspiration to build a more educated, engaged, and equal society.

 Our knowledge and skills set us apart.
-For more than 20 years, we have combined a deep understanding of education content with an array of communications skills to help improve education outcomes at local, state, and national levels—from early learning to college completion.
+For nearly 25 years, we have combined a deep understanding of education content with an array of communications skills to help improve education outcomes at local, state, and national levels—from early learning to college completion.
 Our aim, like that of our partners, is to change policies and practices to ensure that all students have equitable access to quality learning opportunities—in and out of school—that prepare them for success in college, career, and life.

 We are contributing to the national dialogue on the power of assessment to support positive learning outcomes for all students.
 We help states and organizations communicate about assessments and accountability systems in ways that build understanding across an array of key stakeholders.

 Collaborative is a recognized national leader in working with statewide networks and intermediaries that support the growth of quality after school and summer learning programs.

 We coordinate the 50 State Afterschool Network, manage learning communities among those state networks, facilitate cross-state convenings, and create products that, together, are helping to create systems to improve student learning before and after the school day.

 College Access and Success